STONEWOOD HOMES WINS AT HOUSE OF THE YEAR AWARDS

 The Stonewood Homes property in Richmond which won the Silver award in the GIB Show Home category

 With 30 years of unparalleled experience and expertise, Stonewood Homes have built well over 6,000 homes for Kiwi families.
-The 2017 awards success marks a return to top form for the brand after the franchisor company went into receivership last year before being bought by Inno Capital, a company owned by the Michael and John Chow and finance specialist Clint Webber.
+The 2017 awards success marks a return to top form for the brand after the franchisor company went into receivership last year before being bought by Inno Capital, a company owned by Michael and John Chow and finance specialist Clint Webber.

 Individual franchisees including Stonewood Homes Nelson continued trading and delighting customers, proving the value of the underlying business, and the new franchisors have re-structured and revitalised the company, increasing marketing and franchisee support.
 With the aim of becoming New Zealand’s largest volume home builder by 2020, Stonewood Homes is now looking for new franchisees in many fast-growing parts of the country.

 ‘To win these awards is particularly satisfying as it demonstrates our brand’s dedication to quality,’ said Brent Stewart, Managing Director of Stonewood Homes Nelson.
 ‘The Gold, Silver and Bronze awards indicate that they are 80, 65 & 50 percent, respectively, above the industry standards.
 It gives our clients the confidence that Stonewood Homes Nelson is a cut above the rest!’

 This competition, considered by many to be the epitome of building excellence nationwide showcases only the best examples of quality craftsmanship and design vision.